pallavikochar/OpenCV-short-notes/README.md

 ## 15. Adaptive Thresholding
 Adaptive thresholding is a method where the threshold value is calculated for smaller region.
 ```
-cv2.adaptiveThreshold(src, maxval, adaptiveMethod, thresholdType,blockSize) #maxval is non-zero value assigned to the pixels  for which the condition is satisfied.
+cv2.adaptiveThreshold(src, maxval, adaptiveMethod, thresholdType,blockSize)
+#maxval is non-zero value assigned to pixels for which condition is satisfied.

 adaptiveMethod- 1] cv2.ADAPTIVE_THRESH_MEAN_C
 2] cv2.ADAPTIVE_THRESH_GAUSSIAN_C
 ```